Jachou-yt/JavaVersionManager/README.md

 # JavaVersionManager
 JavaVersionManager is a Java library that allows you to download Java version and manage it.
 It is available in API and executable version.
 <br>
-*Warning: This library is still in development, so it is not yet stable.*
+*Warning: This library is still in development, so it is not yet stable.
+See the branch [Features]("https://github.com/Jachou-yt/JavaVersionManager/tree/features") for the updates*

 # JavaDoc
 You can see javadoc [here](https://jvm.chiss.fr/) !